Image in the public domain

 The federal government now recognizes the Pamunkey tribe from Virginia.
 Tribe members waited a long time to achieve this acknowledgment, fighting a long legal battle and facing opposition from various groups.
 Pamunkey’s new status as a recognized tribe gives them access to certain rights and privileges they did not have before.
 This tribe played a crucial role in early American history, and now they can look forward to a brighter future.
 Listen to hear more about what federal recognition means for this Native American tribe.

 When people think of the history of “Indian Removal” in American history, the most familiar story is that of the 1838 “Trail of Tears,” during which 15,000 Cherokees, 4,000 of whom died, were forcibly relocated from land in the east to federally-owned land in Oklahoma.
 A lesser known story is the story of Polly Parker, who staged a daring escape from captivity in 1858 at the end of the Third Seminole War.
 Parker, along with other Seminoles, were being forcibly relocated west.
-Listen to this audio story to learn about the inhumane treatment native people have suffered at the hands of the U.S. government and how they tried to resist.
+Listen to learn about one woman's act of resistance and how it affected the future of the Seminole tribe.

 The Lexile Audio Measure is an indicator of the complexity of an audio passage.
 It is based on a scientifically developed scale with a maximum score of 2000L.How to Use Lexile Audio Measures